-Benign ovarian cysts are usually not dangerous and they often go away by themselves.
+Benign ovarian cysts (Homeopathy for Ovarian Cyst) are usually not dangerous and they often go away by themselves.
 But in pregnancy, they can cause a miscarriage or premature labor.
 The cysts can grow large and rupture or twist on themselves (ovarian torsion).
 There is a higher risk of these complications in women with polycystic ovary syndrome (PCOS).
 In this patient, considering her personal medical history, age and the size of the cyst, the probability of complications was quite high.
 Size of the cyst is usually considered dangerous if it exceeds 6 cm and many times surgery is performed, which together with anesthesia, represents another risk for both the mother and the baby.
 As homeopathy can be effective in treatment of these benign cysts, it is often able to prevent the surgery and save the baby.

 A 38 year-old woman came to my office and reported having a cyst on her right ovary.
 She was 7 weeks pregnant after artificial insemination.
 She was born without a left ovary.
 She was not taking any medication at the moment.
 All this initial information together suggested that this woman was definitely having a “weak spot” in her hormonal system, so I decided to investigate this area more.
 I asked her to say more about the cysts, her menstrual cycle and medical history.

 Thy cyst was 14 cm in diameter.
 She had stitching pains in the area of the right ovary (3) and the pains were worse from sneezing (2) or coughing (2), but these two modalities occurred only when she was lying outstretched.
 The pain was also worse from walking (2).
 She’d had these large cysts for the past 10 years but had already been diagnosed with polycystic ovaries a long time before.
 The cysts usually ruptured and went away by themselves but she underwent a surgery for it once.